 Well, that depends.

-We also need to talk about your database.
-Heroku’s free Postgres offering is limited to 10,000 records.
-Yeah… that hurts.
+Ouch.
+Heroku’s free Postgres is limited to 10,000 records.

 Even the smallest production apps are likely going to exceed this limitation.
 Here are your options: